avaz/avaz/README.md

 Solid knowledge design patters, clean code, algorithms, data structures and overall best practices for systems design.

-The tools that I solid knowledge includes Java and Python and their ecosystem, libraries, frameworks, and evolution.
+I have solid knowledge in Java and Python and their ecosystem, main libraries and frameworks, and in their evolution.
+Java I started using from version 1.3, Python from version 2.7 and 3.x and that bit of chaotic transition.

 ### Links
 - [LinkedIn](https://www.linkedin.com/in/andersonvaz/)